 Creating and publishing high-quality content definitely helps businesses grow, reach new customers, and provide them with a superior digital experience.
 On the other hand, crap content can even turn buyers away from your business.

-In this regard, in 2021, in the world of COVID-19, when the Internet began to live an even more active life, and online sales jumped several times, a new life began for CMS solutions.
-In fact, according to a report by MarketWatch, the CMS industry market size is projected to grow from USD 62.4billion in 2020 to USD 116.2 billion by 2025, at a CAGR of 13.3%.
+In this regard, in 2023, in the past-COVID world, when the Internet began to live an even more active life, and online sales jumped several times, a new life began for CMS solutions.
+In fact, according to a report by MarketWatch, the CMS industry market size is projected to grow from USD 62.4 billion in 2020 to USD 116.2 billion by 2025, at a CAGR of 13.3%.

 What are headless cms?